Statistical inference for the probability of necessity for causal attribution: Statistical inference without the monotonicity assumption

-\begin{proposition} Under the conditions of Theorem \ref{thm:asymp} and that $|| \tilde\pi^{(k)} - \pi ||_\infty = o_p(N^{-1/(2+2\gamma)})$, $\hat L$ and $\hat U$ are asymptotically efficient. \end{proposition} Proposition \ref{prop:eff} states that $\tilde \pi^{(k)}$ must achieve a convergence rate of $o_p(N^{-1/(2+2\gamma)})$ to ensure efficient estimation of $L$ and $U$.
-When employing a parametric working model, the convergence rate of $\tilde \pi^{(k)}$ is $O_p(N^{-1/2})$ under correct specification, which satisfies the required rate for all $\gamma >0$; however, $\tilde \pi^{(k)}$ may not be consistent if the parametric working model is misspecified.
-For flexible or nonparametric estimation methods, the convergence rates of $\tilde \pi^{(k)}$ are generally slower than $O_p(N^{-1/2})$, and whether the required rate can be attained depends on the magnitude of $\gamma$.
-In particular, if the density functions of variables $|\pi(1,V) - \pi(0,V)|$ and $|\pi(1,V) + \pi(0,V) - 1|$ are bounded in a neighborhood nearby zero, then Assumption \ref{ass:margin} holds with $\gamma = 1$; in this scenario, the required rate becomes $o_p(N^{-1/4})$.
-Convergence rate faster than $N^{-1/4}$ is a common requirement for nuisance functions when estimating complicated functionals, which can be satisfied by a broad range of flexible estimation methods under certain conditions, such as random forests, deep neural nets, boosted trees and ensembles of these methods \citep{chernozhukov2018double}.
-Under the conditions of Proposition \ref{prop:eff}, the asymptotic variances of $\hat L$ and $\hat U$ attain the semiparametric efficiency bounds $E\{\EIF_L(O;\eta,d)^2\}$ and $E\{\EIF_U(O;\eta,d)^2\}$, respectively, which can be consistently estimated with
+\begin{proposition} Under the conditions of Theorem \ref{thm:asymp} and that $|| \widetilde\pi^{(k)} - \pi ||_\infty = o_p(N^{-1/(2+2\gamma)})$, $\widehat L$ and $\widehat U$ are asymptotically efficient. \end{proposition} Proposition \ref{prop:eff} requires the nuisance estimator $\widetilde \pi^{(k)}$ to converge faster than $O_p(N^{-1/(2+2\gamma)})$ for efficient estimation of $L$ and $U$.
+Under correctly specified parametric working models, the convergence rate is $O_p(N^{-1/2})$, which satisfies the requirement for all $\gamma>0$; however, $\widetilde \pi^{(k)}$ may not be consistent when models are misspecified.
+For flexible or nonparametric methods, the convergence rate is generally slower than $O_p(N^{-1/2})$ and whether the condition holds depends on $\gamma$.
+In particular, when Assumption \ref{ass:margin} holds with $\gamma=1$, the required rate becomes $o_p(N^{-1/4})$, which is a standard requirement for nuisance estimators in semiparametric estimation of complicated functionals.
+Such rates can be achieved by a broad class of flexible estimation methods, including random forests, boosted trees, neural networks, and ensemble methods \citep{chernozhukov2018double}.
+Under conditions of Proposition \ref{prop:eff}, the asymptotic variances of $\widehat L$ and $\widehat U$ attain the semiparametric efficiency bounds $E\{\EIF_L(O;\eta,d)^2\}$ and $E\{\EIF_U(O;\eta,d)^2\}$, respectively, which can be consistently estimated with

-Therefore, we can apply the methods discussed in Section \ref{sec:ci} to construct confidence intervals for $\PN$, using the proposed estimators $\hat L$, $\hat U$ and their asymptotic variances estimators $\hat\sigma_L^2$, $\hat\sigma_U^2$.
+Therefore, we can apply the confidence intervals for $\PN$ discussed in Section \ref{sec:ci}: